Continuing Education Activity

 Restoration of glottic competence may improve voice quality, dysphagia, and reduce the risk of aspiration.
 Addressing these symptoms may improve the patient’s overall quality of life.
 The patient’s characteristics such as age, occupation, social circumstances as well as their preferences will help dictate management.

 Whatever the specific etiology of the glottic insufficiency, voice therapy usually plays a significant role.
 For unilateral vocal fold paralysis, voice therapy is the initial management choice since up to 60% of cases will resolve spontaneously.
 For glottic scarring and sulcus vocalis, surgical results tend to be unpredictable and conservative measures of anti-reflux medications, steroids, and voice therapy can serve as initial trial therapy.
-Voice therapy may be effective alone but can also be useful as an adjunct to surgical management.
+Voice therapy may be effective alone but is also a useful adjunct to phonosurgical management.

 Surgical options for glottic insufficiency due to unilateral paralysis or paresis aim to medialize the affected vocal fold such that glottic closure is achievable during phonation and the lower airway is better protected.
 The techniques employed are Injection augmentation, medialization thyroplasty (type 1 thyroplasty), laryngeal reinnervation, and arytenoid adduction.